7 Best FREE VPN for Linux (Tested & Working) in 2023

 Cons

-It does not offer access to the Tor browser via VPN.
+• It does not allow me to access the Tor browser through the VPN

 How to use Surfshark for Free: